How exactly do you say butterfly in Italian?

 I bruchi si trasformano in farfalle quando sono nel bozzolo.

-Caterpillars transform into butterflies while they’re in a cocoon.
+Caterpillars turn into butterflies while they’re inside the cocoon.

 Common verbs with butterfly in Italian

-A butterfly in Italian can most commonly svolazzare, fly about, or simply volare, to fly.
+A butterfly in Italian can most often svolazzare, to fly about, or simply volare, to fly.

 Svolazzare